-We recommend you start with sustainable transformation yourself first, and then dive deeper by including certification.
+We recommend that you start with sustainable transition yourself first, and then dive deeper by including certification.
 In addition, it is important to stress that 100% sustainability does not exist yet, although you can call yourself sustainable if you achieve certain certifications.

 Is certification necessary?

 Below you will read more about certification in general and its importance.
 Conversely, we would stress that the main selling point is that without certification you simply won’t be considered in many tenders.
 In addition, there will only be more demands from customers and suppliers in the future, so it is a good way to future-proof the company.

 Conversely, if you are a small startup or company about to embark on sustainability, there may be other areas where resources could be better spent.
 In other words, the answer depends very much on your industry.
 In addition, if you remember the principles of green washing, it should go without certification.

 - Certification of social and environmental conditions

 - Certification of CO2 performance